LilithTundrus/e621-API-Docs/docs/Sets.md

 ### Destroy

 Delete a set.
-You must either own/maintain the set of be a moderator s
-Base URL is `https://e621.net/set/destroy.json`
+You must either own/maintain the set or be a moderator Base URL is `https://e621.net/set/destroy.json`

 #### POST Parameters